 Internal decorations Visually inspected.
 Painted and papered finishes with areas of timber linings.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Mains supply.
-The meter and consumer units are located in the entrance hallway .
+Mains supply with the meter and consumer unit located within a living room cupboard.
 Gas No supply.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is from a private supply.
-The shower room is fitted with a W.C., wash hand basin and shower cubicle with mixer fitting.
-The ground floor toilet has a W.C. and wash hand basin.
+The owner has advised that water is from a private supply.
+The shower room is fitted with a WC, wash hand basin and shower cubicle with mixer fitting.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water are from an oil fired Worcester Greenstar combination boiler located within the external block built store.
-This serves steel panelled radiator distributed throughout the property and provides domestic hot water.
+Heating is from an air source heat pump which serves the living room via a console unit.
+The wood burning stove is connected to a back boiler and steel panelled radiators distributed throughout the property.
+This also supplements the hot water supply.
+There is an insulated hot water tank with an immersion heater within the kitchen roof void.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-The owner has advised that the owner is to a shared septic tank located outwith the boundary of the property.
-This has not been inspected.
+The owner has advised that drainage is to a shared private septic tank.
+This has not been inspected or tested.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No test whatsoever were carried out to any systems or appliances.
 There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
 The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also requires to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.
 The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke alarm standard that was introduced in 2022.
 We have for the purposes of the report, assumed the system is fully compliant, if not then the appropriate compliant system will required to be installed prior to sale.
 This of course should be confirmed by your legal advisor.

-Inter-linked smoke detectors were noted.
+Interlinked smoke detectors were noted.
+There is also a carbon monoxide detector.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.